PoC Communication using X-Link

 - Kirisun M50

 Any PoC device with connections for audio in/out and PTT will work.
-It is best to use a fixed device instead of a portable device.
+It is better to use a fixed device instead of a portable device.

 Sepura Tetra talk group cross connected to a Kirisun PoC group using the X-Link.